johannschopplich/nuxt-api-party/docs/guides/hooks.md

 })
 ```

-All other hooks are called at runtime, either on the client side (or the server side on SSR requests).
-For example, you can add headers to all requests using the `api-party:request` hook:
+All other hooks are called at runtime, either client-side (or server-side on SSR requests).
+For example, add headers to all requests using the `api-party:request` hook:

 ```ts [plugins/my-plugin.ts]
 export default defineNuxtPlugin((nuxtApp) => {